peteanderson80/Up-Down-Captioner/README.md

 |-------------------|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|
 |Cross-Entropy Loss |  77.2   |  36.2   |  27.0   |  56.4   |  113.5  |  20.3   |
 |CIDEr Optimization |  79.8   |  36.3   |  27.7   |  56.9   |  120.1  |  21.4   |

-### Using the model to predict on new images

-Todo - add a demo etc.

 ### Other useful scripts